browlm13/Word-Embedding/README.md

 * Stochastic Gradient Descent, which draws heavily on the implementations by "Word2vec" and "GloVe"

-* With experimental methods using Eigen Decomposition and Singular Value Decomposition.
+* Methods usgin Eigen Decomposition and Singular Value Decomposition.